Our Relationship with McDonald’s

 DID YOU KNOW?

 - RMHC has local Chapters in more than 63 countries and regions around the world

 - More than $200 million has been collected through RMHC Donation Boxes

 - At least one RMHC core program provides care for children and their families being served at 90% of the top children’s hospitals worldwide

-- Yearly, RMHC serves nearly 6 million children and families
+- Yearly, RMHC serves more than 7 million children and families

 WHAT WE DO